mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 The first time I installed Arch Linux was in 2007.
 In that foregone time, the only supported architecture was 32-bit x86, and the ISOs carried dubious release names such as _"0.8 Voodoo"_.

 Despite the fact Arch shipped an installer that looked _suspiciously alike_ FreeBSD's, you still had to configure a big deal of stuff by hand, using a slew of files with BSD-sounding names (`rc.conf`, anyone?).
-Xorg was the biggest PITA[^1], but tools such as `xorgconfigure` helped users achieve the dream of a working X11 session with Beryl burning windows.
-Spinning desktop cubes, was the real deal back then, and nothing gave you more street cred than having windows that wobbled like cubes of jelly.
+Xorg was the biggest PITA[^1], but tools such as `xorgconfigure` and shoddy patched Xorg servers helped users achieve the *"Linux dream"*, which at the time mostly consisted of wobbly Beryl windows and spinny desktop cubes.
+That was the real deal back then, and nothing gave you more street cred than having windows that wobbled like cubes of jelly.

 Those days are (somewhat sadly) long gone.
-Today's GNU/Linux distros are rather simple to install and setup, with often little to no configuration required.
-Advanced user distros such as Arch still require you to configure everything to your liking yourself, but the overall stack (kernel, udev, Xorg, Wayland, ...) is now exceptionally good at automatically configuring the hardware.
+Today's GNU/Linux distros are rather simple to install and setup, with often little to no configuration required (unless you are unlucky, of course).
+Distros targeted to advanced users, such as Arch, still require you to configure everything to your liking by yourself, but the overall stack (kernel, udev, Xorg, Wayland, ...) is now exceptionally good at automatically configuring itself based on the current hardware.
 UEFI also smoothens a lot of warts about the booting process.

 This, alongside ultra-fast USB drive bays, makes self-configuring portable installs a concrete reality.
 I have now been using Arch Linux installs from SSDs in USB caddies for years now, for both work, system recovery and easy access to a ready-to-use environment from any computer.
+Despite the tradeoffs, it's remarkably solid and convenient.

 In this post, I'll show step-by-step (with examples) how to install Arch Linux on a USB drive, and how to make it bootable everywhere [^2], including virtual machines.
+I will try to cover as much corner cases as possible, but as always feel free to comment or contact me if you think something may be missing.

 # Prerequisites

 - **An SSD drive in a USB enclosure**.
-In my experience, pre-made USB disks are designed for storage and tend to perform worse.
-Being also able to replace enclosures improves durability [^3], and allows you to pop the SSD in a computer if you _really_ need to.
+In my experience, _"pre-made"_ external USB disks are designed for storage and tend to perform way worse than internal drives in an external caddy.
+Enclosures also have the extra advantage improves durability [^3], and allows you to pop the SSD in a computer if you _really_ need to.

     The SSD can be either SATA or NVMe, with the latter being the *obviously* better choice.
 In general I tend to often run out of space on my machines, so I tend to use whatever SSD I have lying around.
 I honestly wouldn't bother with anything smaller than 128GB, unless you really plan to only use it for system recovery or light browsing.

-    NEVER use mechanical drives: not only spinning rust is *atrociously slow*, because most if not all 2.5" drives only spin at 5400 RPM, but they are also outrageously fragile.
-The whole point for me of having a portable install is to be able to carry it around - shove it in a bag, in a pocket, etc.
+    NEVER use mechanical drives anymore or, at least, avoid them for anything that isn't cold storage or NAS.
+This is even more true for this project: not only spinning rust is *atrociously slow*, because most if not all 2.5" drives only spin at 5400 RPM, but they are also outrageously fragile and they almost always take more power that it's supplied by the average USB port.

 - **An x86-64 computer**.
-It doesn't have to run Arch Linux, but it makes the whole process easier (especially if you wish to clone the system to the USB drive - see below).
+It doesn't have to run Arch Linux, but it makes the whole process easier (especially if you wish to clone your current system to the USB drive - see below).
 A viable option is also to boot from the Arch Linux ISO and install the system from there, as long as you have another machine with a working internet connection to Google any issues you might encounter.

     Note: I will only cover x86-64 with UEFI because that's by far the easiest and more reliable setup.
 BIOS requires tinkering with more complex bootloaders (such as SYSLINUX), while 32-bit x86 is not supported by Arch Linux anymore. [^4]